Brains of this World: Fish

 Adapted from Sharon Highschool Credits; CC BY-SA 3.0

-The anatomy of fishes
+The anatomy of fish

 The anatomy of bony fish is represented here